hirrolot/slice99/README.md

 ## Motivation

-Normally, we pass a pointer to the first element of some array together with its length as separate arguments:
+Normally, we pass a data pointer with its length as separate arguments:

 ```c
 void foo(size_t len, uint8_t buffer[static len]) { /* ... */ }